Skip to Content

 USS Bremerton (CA-130)

 The USS Bremerton was a heavy cruiser commissioned at the end of World War II.
-It launched in 1944 after construction by the New York Shipbuilding Corporation.
-The cruiser spent time in several notable locations in 1945, such as Guantanamo Bay, Cuba, and Pearl Harbor, Oahu, Hawaii.
-The ship was also later used in the Korean War.
+Built by the New York Shipbuilding Corporation, the USS Bremerton launched for service in 1944.
+The cruiser sailed in the Atlantic and Pacific Oceans and was also later used in the Korean War.

 Quick Ship Facts

-In one case, a shipyard worker testified the USS Bremerton contained Kaylo asbestos insulation made by Owens-Illinois, Inc. The block insulation was used on the ship’s boiler and around its pipes.
+In a 1995 case, a shipyard worker testified about asbestos on the USS Bremerton.
+He stated the ship contained Kaylo asbestos block insulation made by Owens-Illinois Inc. The block insulation was used in the ship’s boiler and on its pipes.

-In 1960, the ship was decommissioned and sent to Long Beach Shipyard.
-At that time, workers cut, sawed and removed thermal insulation from the ship’s pipes.
-During these processes, shipyard workers and veterans may have experienced exposure.
+In 1960, the Navy decommissioned the ship.
+The Navy sent the Bremerton to Long Beach Shipyard.
+The workers cut, sawed and removed thermal insulation from the ship’s pipes.
+This work may have exposed shipyard workers and veterans to asbestos.

 USS Worden (CG-18)